nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 Armed with my 'pothole' definition from earlier I got to tagging and bucketing images between train/valid.

-Once complete, I uploaded the dataset to [Kaggle](https://www.kaggle.com/datasets/nmata010/overhead-potholes-test-set-v1) so that I could pass it into my colab notebook with the scaffolding I already have in place (and I guess there's a chance others will follow along).
+Once complete, I uploaded the [dataset to Kaggle](https://www.kaggle.com/datasets/nmata010/overhead-potholes-test-set-v1) so that I could pass it into my colab notebook with the scaffolding I already have in place (and so others can follow along).

 We're ready to start training and tweaking models!

 ## Running experiments
-Alright, I have a problem to solve, a KPI to target, and a dataset that I'm hoping will get me there.
+Alright!
+I have a problem to solve, a KPI to target, and a dataset that I'm hoping will get me there.
 Lets get into it!

-- Ok so i've got a dataset, a benchmark, and a list of experiments.
-I'm ready to start training models and checking performace.
-- I made some tweaks to the colab notebook to add support for model validation.
-That was a fun sidequest that resulted in my first OSS contribution.
+This is the loop I generally followed.
+It didn't always go flow linearly, but for the most part I changed 1 variable at a time to get clear signal on what was affecting the mAP results:
+1. Make an assumption.
+2. Change a training variable to test that assumption.
+3. Train a model with those variables.
+4. Benchmark it on new dataset & record outcome.
+5. Come to a conclusion & start over.

+To be able to get 1:1 comparisons across different models I made some tweaks to the [OS colab notebook](https://github.com/mfranzon/yolo-training-template/blob/main/notebooks/yolo_template.ipynb) I'm using.
+These changes let me add validation without changing the existing training/inference scripts:
+- Pick which model to run inference with & where to save results
+- Download new dataset and select `test` path
+- Run validation on the test images & store results
+- _**note:** thanks to @ultralytics for [this write up](https://docs.ultralytics.com/modes/val/#example-validation-with-arguments) which helped a lot_

+(I'm about to get into the deets, but you can skip to the [summary table](#summary-table) if you're impatient)

 ### Control group:
 - first up was establishing a baseline using a 'control group' of models.
 - I want use the models i trained in my previous experiments to establish a baseline for how they perform on my use-case.